anl-cyberscience/LQMToolset/docs/configure.md

 `relationType`                  | enum (supersedes, extends, superseded by, extended by) `comment`                       | A string that represents a comment that was included with the alert.
 `fileHasMore`                   | Boolean: false (default) = data has been translated, true = More details on the data item are present in file.

+# Actions
+The most common action seen for the fields `action1`, and `action2` is `block`, but occasionaly a `revoke` action will be put out for alerts that a no longer needed or were sent out by mistake. `revoke` actions are taken care of automatically with the supported firewall tools, but you should take special note of them when using a custom outputs like FlexText.
+Not all data processed should be assumed to be malicious or worthy of a block action, and the `action` fields are meant to be better help determine what actions should be taken on data.